 As you can also spot from the images, it quickly showed some marks on the picking edge already.
 I’m talking about a very short amount of time playing with this pick.
 So I can’t really justify the pricing and what it offers for this price segment.
 I’m sorry but I don’t see any value in these guitar picks.
 Please take my opinions as subjective ones as I tend to always compare guitar picks with Chicken Picks.

 In order to provide you with in-depth insights into what I am talking about, I have prepared a short and sweet comparison video featuring Hense Plecs Horn Standard XH and Chicken Picks Light 2.2mm and Regular 2.6mm.

 In this video, you will find a simple drop test that shows clearly the timbre and resonance of the materials used in making these picks.
 You will also find an acoustic comparison where I captured the acoustic sound of my Epiphone SG Custom Ebony with my Canon ESO M200 camera microphone.

 I also wanted to play with all picks using my ENGL E570 tube preamp on the clean channel as well as the lead I channel on classic mode.

 To sum it up, I can not justify the price tag and what it offers really.
 So in my opinion, I wouldn’t buy another Hense Plecs guitar pick and stock them for good.
-I would be more open to buying these often if these cost the same as Chicken Picks (which is also made in Germany, the Netherlands).
+I would be more open to buying these often if they cost the same as Chicken Picks (which are also made in Germany, and the Netherlands).